• Skip to primary navigation

 • Milk - Enjoy the cookies dipped or beside your favorite milk.

-Pro tip - Use an aluminum baking sheet for even heating and line the baking sheet with parchment paper to minimize sticking and cleanup time.
+Pro tip - Use a baking sheet for even heating and line it with parchment paper to minimize sticking and cleanup time.

 Equipment